Pride-Makamu/MyPortfolio/README.md

 # MyPortfolio

-This is my portfolio website about me that has 4 sections:
+This is my portfolio website about me.

+It consists of 4 sections:

 1.About Me section - Has a summary and picture of me.